TDarkShadow/vivanewvegas-wabbajack/README.md

 7. Open the folder that **cpu_info.exe** tells you.
 8. Copy **d3dx9_38.dll** to your Fallout New Vegas folder.
 9. Delete the folder **NVHR**.
+10. Open the **ModOrganizer.exe** executable in the Viva New Vegas installation folder to start playing.

 ## BEFORE YOU BEGIN PLAYING